pawelwiejkut/pawelwiejkut.dev/content/posts/sql_on_join_conditions.md

     appendFilePath: true # to append file path to Edit link
 ---

-Even if you use SQL for your daily work, it is possible that you might don’t know about two ways to set a condition: using "where" and .. put condition into join.
+Even if you use SQL for your daily work, it is possible that you might don’t know about two ways to set a condition: using "where" and .. put the condition into the join.
 The main issue is that they can return different results.
 Let me explain more.

 1.Let’s assume that you have 2 tables.
 Content of first one
 <img src="/sql_on_join_conditions/1.png" width="80%" />